 - You are caring for a child whose school or place of care is closed or otherwise unavailable for reasons related to COVID-19 on the premises;

-- The amount of hours you can take will depend on the average hours you work in a week.
+- The number of hours you can take will depend on the average hours you work in a week;

 4) For whom can I care while taking paid sick leave?

 Standard (3 days) Paid Sick Leave is available for:

 - Diagnosis, care, or treatment of an existing health condition of, or preventive care for a child, parent, grandparent, grandchild, sibling, spouse, or registered domestic partner.

 Temporary, COVID-19 Supplemental Paid Sick Leave is available for: